Skip to main content

 Interpretive Summary: Generating animals models of immunodeficiency is critical for understanding immune development, immune-related disorders, and to be recipients of organs for transplantation studies.
 Pigs displaying immunodeficiency have been generated through genome editing, but they fail-to-thrive and typically die within the first few weeks of life.
 The goal of this study was to reestablish an immune system in the immunodeficient pig models by transplanting bone from a healthy pig that would repopulate the immune cells.
 Successful transplantation of healthy bone was achieved in the immunodeficient pigs, and new immune cells were detected in many immune-related tissues.
 Most importantly, the transplantation recipients thrived and had signs of puberty, therefore expanding the utility of this model for immune system research.

-Technical Abstract: Genetic modification of genes such as recombination activating gene 2 (RAG2) or interleukin 2 receptor gamma (IL2RG) results in pigs exhibiting severe combined immunodeficiency (SCID).
-Pig models presenting a SCID phenotype are important animal models that can be utilized to establish xenografts, study pathogenesis, and understand immune development.
-However, due to their immunocompromised nature, SCID pigs are notoriously difficult to maintain and have shortened lifespans.
-The fail-to-thrive phenotype makes the establishment of a breeding population of RAG2/IL2RG double knockout pigs virtually impossible.
-To overcome this challenge, we performed a novel alloengraftment of fetal bone into SCID piglets to extend lifespan.
-In this trial, we found that allografts originated from fetal bones provided lymphocytes that enter circulation and engrafted within the SCID host.
-Lymphocytes expressing markers including CD3+, CD4+ and CD8+ T cells, CD79a+ B cell lineage, and CD335+ natural killer cells were detected in recipient animals.
-The lymphocytes were detected in circulation as well as organs including the spleen, liver, bone marrow, and thymic tissues, indicating broad engraftment of donor cells in the recipient SCID pigs.
-Unlike control SCID pigs, the recipient animals thrived and reached puberty under standard housing conditions.
-This study demonstrates a novel method to extend the life of SCID pigs, and therefore, improving the availability and use of SCID pigs as a laboratory animal in biomedicine.
+Technical Abstract: Genetic modification of genes such as recombination activating gene 2 (RAG2) or interleukin-2 receptor-' (IL2RG) results in pigs exhibiting severe combined immunodeficiency (SCID).
+Pigs presenting a SCID phenotype are important animal models that can be used to establish xenografts and to study immune system development and various immune-related pathologies.
+However, due to their immunocompromised nature, SCID pigs have shortened lifespans and are notoriously difficult to maintain.
+The failure-to-thrive phenotype makes the establishment of a breeding population of RAG2/IL2RG double-knockout pigs virtually impossible.
+Here, to overcome this limitation, we investigated whether reconstituting the immune system of SCID piglets with a fetal bone allograft would extend their lifespan.
+Following intramuscular transplantation, allografts gave rise to lymphocytes expressing T cell (CD3, CD4 and CD8), B cell (CD79a) and natural killer cell (CD335) lineage markers, which were detected in circulation as well in the spleen, liver, bone marrow and thymic tissues.
+The presence of lymphocytes indicates broad engraftment of donor cells in the recipient SCID pigs.
+Unlike unreconstituted SCID pigs, the engrafted animals thrived and reached puberty under standard housing conditions.
+This study demonstrates a novel method to extend the survival of SCID pigs, which may improve the availability and use of SCID pigs as a biomedical animal model.